You are here

 Dates: March 23 and 24, 2021

 Location & Time: Virtual site visit using Zoom videoconferencing.
-Each interviewee will receive a meeting link with video/audio call directions.
-Each interview will be scheduled at a specific time.
+Each interviewee received a meeting link with video/audio call directions.
+Each interview was scheduled at a specific time.

 Results: Due in the summer of 2021

 Site visit observations help U-M to continuously improve its HRPP processes and guidelines.
-While U-M awaits the official findings and accreditation notification from the AAHRPP Council this summer, we can start to build upon the site visitor's preliminary insights into our HRPP strengths and areas of improvement.
+While U-M awaited the official findings and accreditation notification from the AAHRPP Council, we started to build upon the site visitor's preliminary insights into our HRPP strengths and areas of improvement.

 - Commitment and support for our HRPP, as evidenced through the knowledge, dedication, and professionalism of our researchers, research staff, HRPP unit representatives, and U-M leadership;